nicolasmesser/mpl-docs.ferranfigueredo.com/docs/intro.md

 ---
 sidebar_position: 1
+description: MPL-Publisher is a WordPress plugin that will allow you to self-publish your book in multiple formats.
+The only thing you need is a WordPress site.
 ---

 # Welcome to MPL-Docs

 Most writers have stories that are worth **gold**.
 The problem is getting these stories online.
-If you have a good story and want to sell it, there is a high probability that you are going to be disappointed with the number of tools you must handle when converting your content into an electronic book.
+If you have a good story and want to sell it, there is a high probability that you are surprised by the number of tools you must handle when converting your content into an electronic book.

 :::note

 Fortunately, there are publishing platforms such as Kindle Direct Publishing and others.
-So publishing an e-book or audiobook can be a bit easier.
+So publishing an ebook or audiobook can be a bit easier.

 :::

-However, to self-publish your book on the platforms mentioned above, you need to have it in a formatted e-book file to upload to the publishing platforms.
+However, to self-publish your book on the platforms mentioned above, you need to have it in a formatted ebook file to upload to the publishing platforms.

-This means that your completed and edited manuscript must be in one of the formats that will be presented below (depending on the platform which you want to self-publish): **.mobi** for Amazon, **.ePub** for other stores, or **PDF** for ready-to-use books to print.
+This means that your completed and edited manuscript must be in one of the formats that will be presented below (depending on the platform which you want to self-publish):

+- **.mobi** for Amazon
+- **.ePub** for other stores
+- **PDF** for ready-to-use books to print

-Here is where MPL-Publisher comes in, a WordPress plugin that will allow you to upload your story to the internet, making your e-book compatible with any of these platforms.
+Here is where MPL-Publisher comes in, a WordPress plugin that will allow you to sell your book online, making your ebook compatible with any of these platforms.

 :::note

-With our plugin, you can download in a matter of seconds your e-book from your WordPress blog in multiple formats.
+With our plugin, you can download in a matter of seconds your ebook from your WordPress blog in multiple formats.

 :::

 The only thing you need is a WordPress site.
-If you have your website already, all you have to do is download and activate the plugin and it will be available on your site.
-That way, you will be able to share your stories to the world.
+If you have your website already, all you have to do is download and activate the plugin, and it will be available on your site.
+That way, you will be able to share your ebooks with the world.